Subwardens receive free accommodation in exchange for duties maintaining discipline and offering pastoral care for other students in their residence.

 and has experience of:

-- dealing with young people or students.
+- interacting with and supporting young people or students

-You also receive a site induction from your warden(s) and/or residence manager.
+You also receive a site induction from your Warden(s) and/or Residence Manager.

 To be an effective sub-warden you must live in the residence.
 This is a condition of the post.